fjalvingh/fjalvingh.github.io/site/content/about.md

 I am the principal author of a Java based UI framework called [DomUI](https://domui.atlassian.net/).
 This was open-sourced but did not become a success; to be useful you need to write documentation, lots of documentation...
 And currently people seem to prefer fragile solutions based on Javascript.
 I am writing *and maintaining* software for a living and for a long time; languages that are not strongly typed are a no-no for me, they are maintenance nightmares.

 # About where I live
 When in France I live in Saint Laurent d'Agny.
 This is a quiet rural village in the Monts Lyonnais.
-Our house is on top of a hill with a magnificient view:
+Our house is on top of a hill with a magnificent view:

 ![View from the garden](attachments/gardenview-1.png)